How to Hire C++ Developers in 2026

 GUI applications, tools, plugins.
 Needs: Qt or wxWidgets, COM/WinRT (Windows), macOS/Linux porting, CI for multiple platforms.

-How to Vet C++ Developers
+How Do You Vet C++ Developers?

 C++ expertise is notoriously easy to overstate on a CV.
 These exercises reliably separate strong engineers from weak ones: